Oval Shattuckite in Quartz Cabochon

 Is the material treated?

-What distinguishes this shattuckite from chrysocolla?
+What differentiates this shattuckite from chrysocolla?

 More copper minerals: lapidary collection.
 See also: chrysocolla properties.